Post Summary: Things to do in Japan

 Tokyo Disneyland

-Located in the Chiba Prefecture near Tokyo, Tokyo Disneyland is one of those things to do in Japan that you won’t want to miss, especially if you’ve got little ones.
-The second-largest theme park in the world, it is the first Disney park built outside of the United States and was completed in 1983.
-Since then, it has hosted nearly 700 million guests from all over the world, who couldn’t resist this fun and popular icon of American culture.
+Tokyo Disneyland is the second-largest theme park in the world, it is the first Disney park built outside of the United States and was completed in 1983.
+Since then, it has hosted nearly 700 million guests worldwide, who couldn’t resist this fun and popular icon of American culture.

 Mount Fuji

 At over 10,000 feet, Mount Fuji is the largest mountain in Japan and one of the most recognizable in the world.
 It’s no wonder that it has been revered as sacred for centuries.
 Though it’s still an active volcano, Mount Fuji luckily hasn’t erupted since the early 18th century.
-Despite the distance, on crisp, clear days, it can be seen from Tokyo.
+Despite the distance, it can be seen from Tokyo on crisp, clear days.

 Visit the World’s Tallest Tower

-Officially standing just a tick over 2,000 feet, Tokyo Skytree is the tallest tower in the world, and just happens to be standing in the most populated city in the world.
-With different viewing areas at intervals on the tower, Mount Fuji – which is more than 80 kilometers away – can be viewed from the highpoint, if the clouds and weather cooperate.
+Officially standing just a tick over 2,000 feet, Tokyo Skytree is the tallest tower in the world and happens to be standing in the most populated city in the world.
+With different viewing areas at intervals on the tower, Mount Fuji – more than 80 kilometers away – can be viewed from the highpoint if the clouds and weather cooperate.

-Though its primary job is that of a communications tower, it’s also host to swanky shops, restaurants, and cafés.
-The observation areas are at 350 and 450 meters give panoramic views of the city and surrounding countryside which are unparalleled, especially as the sun goes down.
+Though its primary job is a communications tower, it hosts swanky shops, restaurants, and cafés.
+The observation areas are at 350 and 450 meters, giving panoramic views of the city and surrounding countryside, which are unparalleled, especially as the sun goes down.
 Though it was supposedly built to represent a pagoda, you may not see the similarity – but you’ll be impressed nonetheless.

 Senso-Ji Temple

-One of the top things to do in Asakusa, Tokyo is to go see Senso-Ji Temple.
-Senso-Ji is an ancient Buddhist temple, Tokyo’s oldest temple to be exact.
+One of the top things to do in Asakusa, Tokyo, is to see Senso-Ji Temple.
+Senso-Ji is an ancient Buddhist temple, Tokyo’s oldest temple.
 Dating back to 645 AD, this temple is absolutely beautiful.
-You can’t miss Kaminarimon or “Thunder Gate” that marks your entrance into the temple.
-A stop here is worthwhile, but beware of the crowds.
-Next to the temple is a five-story pagoda which you can’t go into, but can easily take many beautiful photos!
+You can’t miss Kaminarimon or “Thunder Gate,” which marks your entrance into the temple.
+A stop here is worthwhile but beware of the crowds.
+Next to the temple is a five-story pagoda, which you can’t go into but can easily take many beautiful photos!

-Leading up to Senso-Ji is Nakamise-Dori, a street leading from the Thunder Gate to the main temple.
+Nakamise-Dori is a street leading up to Senso-Ji, a street leading from the Thunder Gate to the main temple.
 This is 250 meters of pure Japanese shopping bliss.
-You’ll find anything from children’s trinkets to delicious Japanese sweets as you approach the temple.
+As you approach the temple, you’ll find anything from children’s trinkets to delicious Japanese sweets.
 My biggest tip for visiting Senso-Ji is to arrive right around sunrise or after sunset.
-It’s one of the busiest tourist stops in all of Tokyo, and has year round crowds.
+It’s one of the busiest tourist stops in all of Tokyo and has year-round crowds.

 Things to do in Hiroshima